gs1/GS1DL-resolver-testsuite/README.md

  A [demo is available](https://gs1.github.io/GS1DL-resolver-testsuite/)

 Note that work on this test suite is not yest complete.
-The list of conformance criteria and whether or not tests have been implemented is in [Conformance.txt].
+The list of conformance criteria and whether or not tests have been implemented is in a [separate file](Conformance.txt).

  The test suite is written as a JavaScript function that takes a GS1 Digital Link URI as input.
 This should be an example from your resolver.
 Load the script file (GS1DigitalLinkResolverTestSuite.js) into your page, as well as the [GS1 Digital Link Toolkit](https://github.com/gs1/GS1DigitalLinkToolkit.js), and then arrange for your sample DL URL to be passed to the `testDL()` function.